ieeevr/2024-test/about/index.md

     <br/>
     <center>
         <p style="font-size: 20px;">
-            <a href="/2022/attend/code-of-conduct/" class="btn btn--primary" style="background-color: #fec10d">IEEE VR 2022 Code of Conduct</a>
+            <a href="/2022/attend/code-of-conduct/" class="btn btn--primary" style="background-color: #F5725E">IEEE VR 2023 Code of Conduct</a>
         </p>
     </center>

-    <h1> About Christchurch, New Zealand </h1>
+    <h1> About Shanghai, China </h1>
     <p>
-        Christchurch is the city of exploration, a refreshing urban centre full of new secrets to discover.
-The city has been through some massive changes in the past few years, and the time has come to explore it all.
-Christchurch has a vibrant art and technology scene while also serving as a gateway to New Zealand's South Island with all its natural wonders and attractions.
+        Shanghai, on China’s central coast, is the country's biggest city and a global financial hub.
+Its heart is the Bund, a famed waterfront promenade lined with colonial-era buildings.
+Across the Huangpu River rises the Pudong district’s futuristic skyline, including 632m Shanghai Tower and the Oriental Pearl TV Tower, with distinctive pink spheres.
+Sprawling Yu Garden has traditional pavilions, towers and ponds.
     </p>
 </div>